 How to get started

 The simplest way to get out of your head and listen to your body is to put your attention on physical sensations as they’re happening.

 See what it’s like to follow any sensations in your body for at least a few minutes in a row.
 You could ‘listen in’ to your breathing, or to the feelings in your hands while you’re washing up, or to the sensations in your feet and legs as you walk.

 When you’re talking about something you feel strongly about, try being aware of your throat, chest, stomach, arms and legs, hands and feet.
 How does this change the way you communicate?

 Once in a while – even just for a minute – find a comfortable place to sit, let worries and plans fall away, and simply rest.
 Be aware of your breathing and let everything else go.
 Nothing to do, nowhere to go, no-one to be.
 Just sit, being in your body.

-If this approach resonates with you, take a look at the Healing from Pain course.
+If this approach resonates with you, take a look at how I can help.